roschaefer/Fabulist/README.md

 You can see an example [here](https://github.com/teamaker/Fabulist/blob/master/features/support/narrator.rb).

 If your objects lack the necessary methods to identify them, and you don't want to bloat your production code with test specific implementation, you can *wrap* your objects into a proxy.
-Here you can see an example of a [TaggedObject](https://github.com/teamaker/Fabulist/blob/master/features/support/tagged_object.rb) that tags another object with arbitrary attributes.
-But it's generally better if your wrapper accesses the underlying state of the object, rather than virtual attributes.
+Here you can see a [TaggedObject](https://github.com/teamaker/Fabulist/blob/master/features/support/tagged_object.rb) class, that tags another object with arbitrary attributes.
+But it's even better, if your wrapper accesses the underlying state of the object, rather than virtual attributes.

 ## Configuration
 Do you use ActiveRecord and you always want updated models?
 You can configure callbacks to define what happens before the fabulist memorizes an object or recalls it from the memory.